ITRS-Group/cordial/gdna/README.md

 The `gdna` program supports a number of commands.
 Once you have everything configured and tested you will use the `gdna start --daemon --on-start` command to run the program as a daemon process, regularly collecting and reporting your monitoring coverage.

-First, to test the set-up you can break this down into several stages, by using `geneos fetch` and `geneos report` commands to make sure that the license data is available and the Geneos Gateway and Netprobe are set-up correctly.
+First, to test the set-up you can break this down into several stages, by using `gdna fetch` and `gdna report` commands to make sure that the license data is available and the Geneos Gateway and Netprobe are set-up correctly.

-* First, run `geneos fetch` like this:
+* First, run `gdna fetch` like this:

   ```bash
   $ gdna fetch -l -